MoserMichael/jscriptparse/PYXFUNC.md

 > find(a,/[a-z]+/)
 10

-# the third parameter is an optional offset to start search from.
+# the third parameter is an optional offset to start search from. (zero based index)

 > find("a1 !! a1", "a1", 2)
 6